JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 ## From JavaScript to R {#shiny-complete-js2r}

-The application thus classifies the images, but the results remain in the front-end, and we would like to have those results returned to the R server so we can further process them and display them back to the user.
+The application thus classifies the images, but the results remain in the front end, and we would like to have those results returned to the R server so we can further process them and display them back to the user.

 As in the previous chapter, this can be done with the `setInputValue` function which, as a reminder, will do exactly as advertised: it will set an `input` with a given value in the R server: the code below will make it such that the `results` will be accessible in the R server with `input$classification`.